msamblanet/test-webservice/README.md

 | `SERVICENAME` |  Name of the service | `test-webservice` |
 | `IDENTITY` |  String appended to all logs to identify<br> the instance of the service | Generated from<br>servicename and hostname |
 | `FAIL_UNIT_TESTS` | If set, unit tests will fail.<br>NOTE: This **CANNOT** be set via a .env file |

+Unless otherwise noted, settings may be set via the environment OR via a .env file.

 # Logging
 - Diagnostic logs are written to console.
 No log level control is provided.